-When you buy mortgage points, which are also known as discount points, you pay an upfront fee to the lender to reduce your interest rate.
-The difference in your rate depends on the individual lender, how many points you buy, the type of loan you have, and overall market conditions.
+When you buy mortgage points, you’re paying some of the interest on your loan upfront, allowing the lender to reduce the interest rate you’ll pay over the life of the loan.
+How much you can reduce your rate depends on the individual lender, how many points you buy, the type of loan you have, and overall market conditions.

 What Are Mortgage Points?

-Mortgage points are an upfront lender fee that borrowers pay to get a lower interest rate on their home loan.
-Points increase the homebuyer’s closing costs because they’re paying more money upfront.
-At the same time, points make the monthly mortgage payment less expensive and reduce the total amount of interest paid over the life of the loan.
+Mortgage points are a percentage of the loan amount that the borrower pays upfront to get a lower interest rate.
+Buying points increases the homebuyer’s closing costs, but the lower interest rate will reduce both the monthly mortgage payment and the total interest paid over the life of the loan.

-Lenders are required by law to provide a discounted interest rate if you pay points.
-This means a loan with 1 point must have a lower rate than the same type of loan with no points from the same lender.
+Lenders are required by law to discount the interest rate on loans where the borrower buys points.
+A loan with 1 point must have a lower interest rate than the same loan with no points from the same lender.

 The inverse of points is called negative mortgage points, also known as lender credits, where you reduce your closing costs by increasing the interest rate on your loan.